csci-3308-6/milestones/README.md

 # Milestones

-This repo contains our project milestones.
+This repository contains our project milestones.